 Your dog doesn’t seem to mind sleeping in a dirty bed, so why bother with cleaning it?
 Actually, there are quite a few reasons to make cleaning your dog’s bed more of a priority.

 Protect Your Pet and Loved Ones

 Did you know that disease-causing organisms could live on your dog’s bed for up to 12 months?
 These organisms often come from your dog’s feces, saliva, and other bodily fluids—and it’s not uncommon for these to end up in your dog’s bed.
-This means that each time your dog lays down for a snooze, he or she could be coming into contact with these bacteria.
+This means that each time your dog lays down for a snooze, he or she could be coming into contact with these bacteria, and they could be dirtying their ears.
 It also means that anybody in your home who even touches the dirty dog bed could be at risk.

 By taking the time to clean your dog’s bed regularly, you can get rid of disease-causing bacteria, thus protecting your pet and others in your household.

 Cut Down on Odors

 Let’s face it.
 A dirty dog bed is guaranteed to give off an unpleasant smell.
 You might find that the area around your dog’s bed smells like…well, dirty dog.
 Over time, this odor can permeate other areas of your home and will probably be more noticeable to guests than to you.
 Either way, cleaning your dog’s bed can get rid of those odors and make your home smell fresh and inviting once again.

 How Often Should You Clean Your Dog’s Bed?